mu-himel/log-summarizer/README.md

 The log summarizer service will receive a collection of logs.
 It will perform log analysis using LLM (Google's Gemini AI) and generate a human-readable summary, key errors, and recommendations

 ### 1. STEPS TO BUILD AND RUN USING DOCKER
-Check your working directory, at the project's root directory, run the following commands to build a Docker image To Build Docker Image
+Check your working directory, It should at the project's root directory, run the following commands to build a Docker image To Build Docker Image
 ```shell
 docker build -t logsummarizer:latest --no-cache .